1966 FA Charity Shield

 The 1966 FA Charity Shield was a Merseyside derby between Liverpool and Everton at Goodison Park.
 Liverpool won the Football League and Everton won the 1966 FA Cup Final to qualify for the charity shield.
-Before the game, Roger Hunt, Alan Ball and Ray Wilson paraded the World Cup, the FA Cup and the Football League Trophy around Goodison Park.
+Before the game, Roger Hunt and Ray Wilson paraded the World Cup, the FA Cup and the Football League Trophy around Goodison Park.

 Liverpool won the game with a goal from Roger Hunt in the ninth minute of the first half.